emerconnelly/azure-proget-poc/README.md

 ## how to use

 - Fork this repository and configure the requirements below.
-- This creates two new resource groups in the provided subscription which contains all created resources.
+- This creates two new resource groups in the provided subscription, containing all the resources.
-  - one for the required resources & AKS resource
+  - one for the
+    - VNet
+    - key vault
+    - SQL server & database
+    - storage account & containers
+    - AKS cluster
   - one for the AKS managed resources
 - Once deployed, access ProGet by locating the ingress public IP in the new resource group.